21 Ocean circulation

 \[ \begin{align} fV \sim \frac{Vr}{D\rho_0} \Rightarrow r \sim D\rho_0 f. \end{align} \]

-\[ \begin{align} \frac{\frac{\partial\psi}{\partial x}}{\epsilon\Delta\psi} \sim \frac{L \beta}{f} \sim \frac{L}{a} \end{align} \]
+\[ \begin{align} \frac{\frac{\partial\psi}{\partial x}}{\epsilon\Delta\psi} \sim \frac{L \beta}{f} \sim \frac{L}{a}. \end{align} \]

 \[ \begin{align} \frac{\partial\psi}{\partial x} &= \frac{\epsilon}{r}\mathbf{k}\cdot\nabla\times\mathbf{\tau}_T \end{align} \]

 Now Eq.
-(21.13) solved on the set $\left[0, L\right] \times \left[0, L\right]$ with $L > 0$, i.e. for a square basin.
-This is only possible analytically approximately.
-For this one starts from a wind stress of the form
+(21.14) is solved on the set $\left[0, L\right] \times \left[0, L\right]$ with $L > 0$, i.e. for a square basin.
+This is only possible analytically in approximate form.
+One starts from a wind stress of the form

 \[ \begin{align} \tau_T^{(x)} &= -\rho_0U^2\cos\left(\pi\frac{y}{L}\right),\\ \tau_T^{(y)} &= 0 \end{align} \]

-out of.
-From this it follows
+From this it follows that

-\[ \begin{align} \frac{\epsilon}{r}\mathbf{k}\cdot\nabla\times\mathbf{\tau}_T = -\frac{\epsilon\pi}{rL}\rho_0U^2\sin\left(\pi\frac{y}{L}\right) \end{align} \]
+\[ \begin{align} \frac{\epsilon}{r}\mathbf{k}\cdot\nabla\times\mathbf{\tau}_T = -\frac{\epsilon\pi}{rL}\rho_0U^2\sin\left(\pi\frac{y}{L}\right). \end{align} \]

 \[ \begin{align} \psi = \psi_I + \phi, \end{align} \]